 When I was a broker it was trendy to invest in socially responsible mutual funds.
 The question is does this investment strategy work when it comes down to returns?
-These funds under performed other mutual funds.
+These funds underperformed other mutual funds.
 However, for me ethical investing works and I recommend it.

 What is socially responsible investing

-There are two parts to this definition what to exclude and what to include.
+There are two parts to this definition of what to exclude and what to include.
 I think everyone should do the first and if you are idealistic you might want to consider the second.

 What not to invest in – This investing is excluding things commonly known as sin stocks.
 I think this is clear.
-However, I have an added ideal, that is do not invest in anything that would take advantage of human loss of life, such as speculating or profiting from a world trouble spot that resulted human suffering.
+However, I have an added ideal, that does not invest in anything that would take advantage of human loss of life, such as speculating or profiting from a world trouble spot that resulted in human suffering.
 For example, there was an oil spill where human lives were lost.
 I do not want to invest in this stock connected with this downturn.
 I do not like speculating on anything to do with war.